wez/wezterm/docs/config/fonts.md

 }
 ```

-The following options impact how text & glyphs are rendered:
+The following options impact how text & glyphs are rendered. **Note for high density screen users**: if you have an unreadably small prompt on e.g. a 4K laptop screen, you will need to adjust the DPI (dots per inch) upwards.
+Wezterm will not automatically get the scaling factor applied by every OS, especially under X11.
+See `dpi` below:

 ```lua
 return {